The Resurrection Project logo

 TRP's core service offerings span four interconnected areas: Financial Wellness programs that help families build economic stability; Affordable Housing development and management (currently operating multiple residential properties); Immigration support services including legal assistance through initiatives like the Colibrí Fellowship; and Leadership Development and Civic Engagement programs that empower residents.
 Their financial wellness services are delivered free to community members, positioning them alongside HUD-approved housing counselors and NFCC-certified nonprofits in the free-help ecosystem.

 What distinguishes TRP is its integrated community development model that links financial counseling with tangible housing solutions, rather than offering standalone credit repair or debt management.
 The organization maintains deep community roots in Chicago's Latino neighborhoods, operates a resident portal for clients, and demonstrates significant impact through recent milestones like their 35th anniversary fundraising of $775,000 and announced development of 76 affordable apartments at 18th and Peoria.
-Their bilingual approach (English/Spanish) and focus on immigrant-specific barriers reflect their specialized positioning.
+Their bilingual approach (English/Spanish) and focus on immigrant-specific barriers reflect their listed positioning.

 TRP is best suited for Chicago-area immigrant families and low-income residents seeking holistic support connecting financial counseling with affordable housing pathways.
 The main caveat is geographic limitation—services appear concentrated in Chicago, particularly Pilsen—making them inaccessible to consumers outside this region.
 Additionally, their website provides limited detail about specific financial wellness program curricula, eligibility criteria, or counseling methodologies, requiring direct contact for service specifics.